What Are the Little Ivies and NESCAC?

 Lafayette College offers an outstanding liberal arts education to students and also boasts particularly prestigious engineering and science programs.
 Due to the school’s prime location, students have access to major metropolitan areas like New York City and Philadelphia.

 Additionally, Lafayette students are connected to an extensive alumni network that often leads students to job and research opportunities.
-The school has a very high medical school acceptance rate and a high freshman retention rate, which indicates student satisfaction.
+The school has a very high medical school acceptance rate and a high freshman retention rate, indicative of student satisfaction.

 Learn more about Lafayette College and see your chances of acceptance.